 1. Choose the cheapest city to fly to in Europe

-We analyzed our flight price data and found that the cheapest cities to fly into in Europe are Reykjavik (Iceland), and Dublin (Ireland).
-This is because of their location – they are the two of the closest European gateways to the US.
+We analyzed our flight price data and found that the cheapest cities to fly into in Europe are Reykjavik (Iceland) and Dublin (Ireland).
+This is because of their location – they are two of the closest European gateways to the US.

 2. Combine your flights within Europe

-Maybe you could snag a cheap flight to Dublin and then grab a cheap flight with another airline to your desired destination (and get a bonus mini vacation in Ireland!).
-Once you are in Europe, it’s easy to get cheap flights within the continent, as long as you book in advance and not at the last minute.
+You could snag a cheap flight to Dublin and then grab a cheap flight with another airline to your desired destination (and get a bonus mini vacation in Ireland!).
+Once in Europe, it’s easy to get cheap flights within the continent, as long as you book in advance and not at the last minute.
+If you want to travel to Europe to party in festival season, check out European Music Festivals, You Didn’t Know About (But Should Attend!)

-When is the cheapest time to fly to Europe in 2019?
-The low season flights will be the cheapest.
+When is the cheapest time to fly to Europe?
+The low-season flights will be the cheapest.
 These are not necessarily the same as the seasons of the year.
 For flights to Europe, the low seasons are in February and March, and November.

 Paris, France